 Our six best practice suggestions for making a successful switch

-In these uncertain times, many of our customers are switching their face-to-face training courses to online delivery.
+In recent years, many of our customers have switched from face-to-face training to online delivery.
 This is easier for some than others but it’s clearly the right strategy if your courses lend themselves to a virtual learning environment.

 When making the switch, the temptation is to focus on what technology to use, but when you’re running an online course, there are many other factors to consider.
 Here are a few: